Glenda Green

 Glenda Allen Green is an American artist, academic, and writer.
 She has accomplishments in art, art history, science, philosophy, spirituality, and philosophy.

 Life

-Born in 1945, Glenda is a native of Weatherford, Texas.
+Born in 1945, Glenda Green is a native of Weatherford, Texas.
 She married art historian and critic Victor Koshkin-Youritzin on August 30, 1970 and together they moved to Norman, Oklahoma in 1972.
-She was remarried to Brian Bibb in 1980.she married Larry Jensen, MBA, PhD, DD 2000 until his death in 2021.
+She was remarried to Brian Bibb in 1980.
+She married Larry Jensen until his death in 2021.

 Education

 Glenda pursued her Bachelor of Fine Arts degree in painting at Texas Christian University (TCU).
 As a student there, she won first place in a national intercollegiate painting competition and graduated magna cum laude with honors in 1967.
 Continuing her education, Glenda obtained an M.A. in art history from Tulane University in 1970, with her thesis focusing on French Gothic sculpture.
 During her period as an M.A. student, she held a three-year Kress fellowship, taught art history, and was curator of collections for the Newcomb College art department.
 She also worked at Fort Worth's Kimbell Art Museum as a research assistant to the institution's director from 1968–1969.